Author: Billy Craig Posted: Mar 30, 2020

 When you’re shooting at a target, it’s just as critical to know what’s behind your target.
 According to the National Shooting Sports Foundation, even a 22 short bullet has the potential to travel more than 1 ¼ miles.
 Know where your ammunition will go after it hits a target.
 A proper backstop for target practice is critical for gun safety, and you should never fire at a body of water or a hard, flat surface.

 Every gun is designed to work with a specific type of ammo.
 Using the incorrect ammunition could damage the gun and injure the person shooting it.
-Check the owner’s manual or look at the cartridge box to determine which ammunition you should use.
+Check the owner’s manual, look at the cartridge box for which ammunition you should use.

 Properly maintain your gun just like any other type of tool.
 This includes cleaning it regularly.
 If you’re unsure of the gun’s safety, it hasn’t been fired in a while, it has visible damage, or it’s old, take it to a gunsmith to be checked.

 The loud noise of a gun firing can result in hearing damage.
 Firearms may also emit hot gas and debris that could injure your eyes.
 This means it’s critical to wear both eye and ear protection when shooting.

 According to the NRA, any substance that could impair your physical or mental functions should not be used before or while you’re handling a firearm.

 Many different types of locking devices and storage devices are available for firearms.
 Choose an option best suited to your situation to ensure that children and other unauthorized persons cannot get to your guns.